How to Choose the Right WiFi Extender for You

-What are the benefits of a network extender?
-How do they work to increase the range of your wireless network, and which type is right for your specific needs?
+How does a WiFi extender work to increase the range of your wireless network, and which type is right for your specific needs?

-Many home and business networks rely on Wi-Fi connections for their devices and users.
+Many home and business networks rely on WiFi connections for their devices and users.
 However, not all wireless signals are the same, and various factors affect the coverage area of the router.
-A simple solution to expanding the range of your router is a network extender.
-This guide explains features you should consider when choosing a network extender that’s right for you.
+A WiFi extender is a simple solution to expand the range of your router.
+In this guide, we’ll teach you how to choose the right WiFi extender by explaining the key features that should inform your purchasing decision.

-Sometimes referred to as a Wi-Fi repeater, a Wi-Fi extender lets your home or business network have a more thorough and greater coverage ability.
+Sometimes referred to as a WiFi repeater or network extender, a WiFi extender lets your home or business network have a more thorough and greater coverage ability.
 This is an ideal solution for networks that experience low or no connection in areas around the office.

 How Does a Network Extender Work?

-The repeater or Wi-Fi extender works by receiving the Wi-Fi signal from your network and amplifying the boosted signal to all devices on the network, even those in the outskirts of the Wi-Fi range.
+A network extender works by receiving the WiFi signal from your network and amplifying the boosted signal to all devices on the network, even those in the outskirts of the WiFi range.
 Have you always dreamed of streaming Netflix while you work in the yard?
-A Wi-Fi range extender can give you that power by effectively doubling the range of your Wi-Fi.
+A network extender can give you that power by effectively doubling the range of

-While Wi-Fi boosters, repeaters and network extenders are nearly interchangeable terms for the same piece of equipment, there are different types of range extenders that work in slightly different manners.
+While WiFi boosters, repeaters and network extenders are nearly interchangeable terms for the same piece of equipment, there are different types of network extenders that work in slightly different ways:

-Some extenders have external antennas that connect to wireless devices to send and receive Wi-Fi signals.
+- External Antennas.
+Some extenders have external antennas that connect to wireless devices to send and receive WiFi signals.
 Generally, these are plug-and-play devices that require little to no technical knowledge to install.

-Another standard design for a Wi-Fi range extender is a powerline adapter.
+- Powerline Adapters.
+Another standard design for a WiFi range extender is a powerline adapter.
 This kit allows the electrical circuit in your home or office to send the internet signal.
 The package usually comes with two plugs.
 One plug goes into the router and the other plug installs on the device you wish to connect to the internet.
-This type of set up is most often used with game consoles and smart televisions.
+This type of setup is most often used with game consoles and smart televisions.
 This type of extender does not typically experience the network lag issues sometimes seen with other extender types.

-There are even weather-proof designs that can boost Wi-Fi signal for more coverage in the backyard, several different floors of a building, basement area or anywhere that has previously been a challenge for devices to receive Wi-Fi signal.
+- Weather-Proof Extenders.
+There are weather-proof designs that can boost WiFi signal.
+These are great for adding more coverage to areas like a backyard, several different floors of a building, basement area or anywhere that has previously been a challenge for devices to receive WiFi signal.

+- Router/Extender Combos.
 Another design that is gaining traction with users is the combination router and range extender.
-This combo unit plugs into wherever your modem is located, and it boosts the signal with a satellite that receives, repeats and boosts the original Wi-Fi signal.
-They use a single name on the network (SSID), so the connection is simple and seamless.
-This type of Wi-Fi extender may also be designed with Gigabit Ethernet ports to enable wired devices and a faster Wi-Fi standard.
+This combo unit plugs into your modem and leverages a satellite that receives, repeats and boosts the original WiFi signal.
+These devices use a single name on the network (SSID), so the connection is simple and seamless.
+This type of WiFi extender may also be designed with Gigabit Ethernet ports to enable wired devices and a faster WiFi standard.

 Do Network Extenders Make Your Network Slow?

-The answer is yes, if you allow your extender to talk to network devices on the same band it is using to talk to the router.
-Powerline extender models do not have this issue as they link they set up through the electrical circuits to the router and then the network device is faster than the WiFi signal.
-The drawback to powerline extenders is you have less freedom of movement because your device must be near a power outlet.
+Network extenders can make your network slower — if you allow your extender to talk to network devices on the same band it is using to talk to the router.
+Powerline extender models do not have this issue, as they link through the electrical circuits to the router, so the network device is faster than the WiFi signal.
+The drawback to powerline extenders, however, is that you have less freedom of movement because your device must be near a power outlet.

 Are Extended Networks Secure?

-Yes.
-The extender works over the same signal and has the same levels of security as traditional Wi-Fi routers using WEP, WPA, WPA2 and other standard communications protocols.
+The extender works over the same signal and has the same levels of security as traditional WiFi routers using WEP, WPA, WPA2 and other standard communications protocols.
 If your network is secure, your extender is also protected.
 No additional security measures are required.

 What is the Best Way to Avoid Lag and Speed Loss with an Extender?